QUICK ANSWER

 What this post covers: RESPA (1974) and TRID (2015) as tested on the Florida real estate sales associate exam, including the core sections, timing rules, common question patterns, exceptions, and Florida-specific overlays.
 Current as of April 2026.

-Sources used: Real Estate Settlement Procedures Act (12 U.S.C. §§ 2601 et seq.), Consumer Financial Protection Bureau (CFPB) implementing regulations (Regulation X), Truth in Lending Act (TILA, 15 U.S.C. §§ 1601 et seq.), CFPB Regulation Z (implementing TILA), CFPB TRID rule (12 CFR 1026), Florida Statutes Chapter 201 (documentary stamp taxes), Florida Statutes Chapter 199 (intangible tax on mortgages), Florida Statutes Chapter 475, Florida Administrative Code Rule 61J2.
+Sources used: Real Estate Settlement Procedures Act, Consumer Financial Protection Bureau guidance, Regulation X, Truth in Lending Act, Regulation Z, CFPB TRID materials, Florida Department of Revenue documentary stamp tax guidance, Florida Statutes Chapter 201, Florida Statutes Chapter 199, Florida Statutes Chapter 475, and Florida Administrative Code Rule 61J2.

 What this post does not cover: Broker escrow rules under F.S.
 475 (covered in a separate post), Fair Housing Act closing protections, TILA's high-cost mortgage rules (HOEPA), or commercial real estate transactions which are largely outside RESPA/TRID scope.